aws-solutions/content-localization-on-aws/README.md

 # Search Capabilities:

-The search field in the Collection view searches the full media content database in Elasticsearch.
+The search field in the Collection view searches the full media content database in Amazon OpenSearch.
 Everything you see in the analysis page is searchable.
 Even data that is excluded by the threshold you set in the Confidence slider is searchable.
 Search queries must use valid Lucene syntax.

 Here are some sample searches: